21isenough/LightningATM/docs/guide/edit_app.md

 ### Special settings in the app.py file

-The `app.py` file is the program from the ATM.
-Here you can adjusted slightly the code.
-Be careful when making changes here.
+The `app.py` file is the main program of the ATM.
+Here you can easily customize the code.
+But be careful when making changes here.

 ##### Open the app.py